philip0000000/RedRiver-book-quotes/README.md

 # RedRiver-book-quotes
 Fullstack test project (.NET 9 + Angular 20) for RedRiver Consulting

 The goal is to create a responsive CRUD web application using Angular 20 for the front end and .NET 9 C# for the back-end API.
-In addition to this, this must be implemented: token-based authentication for user verification, use Bootstrap and Font Awesome icons for styling, and add a "Mina citat" page where users can add and view their favorite quotes.
+In addition to this, this must be implemented: token-based authentication for user verification, use Bootstrap and Font Awesome icons for styling, and add a "Mina citat" ("My Quotes" in Swedish) page where users can add and view their favorite quotes.

 ## Requirements

  - Implement a web application with a page that displays a list of all books.
  - Create a home page with a button to add a new book.
- - When clicking the "Lägg till ny bok" ("Add New Book" in Swedish) button, the user should be redirected to a form where they can enter information about a new book (e.g., title, author, publication date).
+ - When clicking the "LÃ¤gg till ny bok" ("Add New Book" in Swedish) button, the user should be redirected to a form where they can enter information about a new book (e.g., title, author, publication date).
  - After submitting the form, the user should be redirected back to the home page where the newly added book appears in the list.
- - Each book in the list should have an "Redigera" ("Edit" in Swedish) button that takes the user to a form where they can update the book’s details.
+ - Each book in the list should have an "Redigera" ("Edit" in Swedish) button that takes the user to a form where they can update the bookâ€™s details.
  - After submitting the edit form, the user should be redirected back to the home page where the updated information is visible.
  - Each book in the list should also have a "Radera" ("Delete" in Swedish) button that allows the user to remove the book.
  - After deleting a book, it should be removed from the list.